1964 United States presidential election: Campaign

+Goldwater did not have ties to the Ku Klux Klan (KKK), but he was publicly endorsed by members of the organization.
+Lyndon B. Johnson exploited this association during the elections, but Goldwater barred the KKK from supporting him and denounced them.

+Goldwater's gaffes

+Goldwater was famous for speaking "off-the-cuff" at times, and many of his former statements were given wide publicity by the Democrats.
+In the early 1960s, Goldwater had called the Eisenhower administration "a dime store New Deal".

 In December 1961, he told a news conference that "sometimes, I think this country would be better off if we could just saw off the Eastern Seaboard and let it float out to sea", a remark which indicated his dislike of the liberal economic and social policies that were often associated with that part of the nation.
 That comment came back to hurt him, in the form of a Johnson television commercial, as did remarks about making Social Security voluntary (something that even his running mate Miller felt would lead to the destruction of the system) and selling the Tennessee Valley Authority.
 In his most famous verbal gaffe, Goldwater once joked that the U.S. military should "lob one [a nuclear bomb] into the men's room of the Kremlin" in the Soviet Union.